GaLaXy102/xapi-toolkit/Users-Guide.md

    1. The predefined analyses use either a bar chart or a scatter plot to visualise the results.
       More information can be found in the following table.
    2. As default the top ten analyses' results are shown and ordered descending when a bar chart is used.
-      Further information on how to change the order of the results are provided in the following table and section "DAVE Analysis".
+      Further information on how to change the order of the results are provided in the following table and section [DAVE Analysis](#dave-analysis).
       **Important:** Because of a failure in the DAVE application diagrams may not apply to the chosen sorting.

+The column "limitation possible" in the following table indicates, if the corresponding analysis can be executed on a chosen Activity or only on the entire data set.
+Whenever the data set is specified as "VerDatAs" the analysis can be performed on real-life data which comply with the cmi5 xAPI Profile.
+Correspondingly, if the data set "DATASIM" is profided, the analysis should only be executed on simulated data to assure correct and detailed results.

 | name                                                                     |                                illustrates                                 | learners distinguished by |         x-axis         |              y-axis              |   diagram    | data set | unification | limitation possible |  change order of results   |
 |:-------------------------------------------------------------------------|:--------------------------------------------------------------------------:|:-------------------------:|:----------------------:|:--------------------------------:|:------------:|:--------:|:-----------:|:-------------------:|:--------------------------:|